Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

 date: 2023-07-05T13:34:41.636Z
 description: My solution for the TryHackMe Room "The marketplace"
 ---
-T﻿his room is rated at medium difficulty and covers some interesting topics such as XSS (cross-site scripting), SQL Injection, and a couple of methods for privilege escalation.
-For me, the victim machine is at address `10.10.15.67`
+In this writeup, I will share my journey through the TryHackMe room "The Marketplace."
+This room offers a medium level of difficulty and delves into fascinating topics such as XSS (cross-site scripting), SQL Injection, and privilege escalation techniques.
+The target machine's IP address was `10.10.15.67`.

 ## R﻿econnaissance

-S﻿tarting with an `nmap`scan to find running services and open ports.
+To start, I conducted an nmap scan to discover the running services and open ports on the target machine.

 ```shell
 $ nmap -sV 10.10.15.67